1. How do I log in?

 - The circle with the checkmark means that the FAUbox-client is fully synced.

 - The circle with the rotation means that the FAUbox-client is currently syncing.

 - The circle with the hourglass means that the FAUbox-client is waiting to sync your folders, for example when the client is waiting for an internet connection.

-- The circle with with the exclamation mark means that the FAUbox-client is requiring your attention.
+- The circle with the exclamation mark means that the FAUbox-client is requiring your attention.
 Common reasons are that you are not logged in yet/anymore, your hard drive is full or your storage quota is exceeded.

-- The circle with the two bars means that the FAUbox-client has been paused its synchronization.
+- The circle with the two bars means that the FAUbox-client has paused its synchronization.

 2.3 The FAUbox System Tray/Menu Bar Icon

 The FAUbox system tray or menu bar is where you can check the current status of the synchronization.
 The same status icons which you can see in the desktop client are displayed in the system tray, so you can check the status without opening the client.

 When you right-click the system tray or menu bar icon a menu will appear enabling you to

 - open the desktop client (Open)